 You may possess a needed skill and not even know it yet!
 New Zealand and Australia are two of the easiest countries to work abroad for Americans.
 But, depending on your circumstances, there may be other countries you're eligible to work in, too.

 7. Be Willing to Accept the Risk, and Reap the Rewards of Working Abroad

 You won’t always get the exact job you want the first time around.
 And you can’t always get jobs before you travel.
 Sometimes, you just have to show up and wing it.

 Seasoned travelers seldom have fixed plans.
 And, as someone who is going to be working and living in a new place for an extended period of time, you cannot have the mindset of someone who's just on vacation.

-That means no stress, no strict agenda and no fixed timeline by which to abide—just be willing to go out there, give it your best shot and be open to what happens.
+That means no stress.
+No strict agenda.
+And no fixed timeline by which to abide—just be willing to go out there and give it your best shot.
+You have to be open to what happens.

-When you get there, you need to be confident and persistent, just as you would when applying for jobs at home, sending hundreds of applications to the gaping abyss that is the internet.
+When you get there, you need to be confident and persistent.
+You should be just as you when applying for jobs at home.
+That means sending hundreds of applications to the gaping abyss that is the internet.

 Bring copies of your résumé with you as you roam the city.
 Stop in to speak with managers at bars and restaurants, at tour companies, in schools and more.
 Just put it out there that you are looking for work.

 When we put things out into the universe, it conspires to help us.

 The more people you speak with, the more connections you’ll make.
 Eventually, someone will know someone who will know someone who needs a worker.
 And that worker will be you.